vlazh/node-hot-loader/README.md

 **Node Hot Loader** is a small tool written on ES2015+ for [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) support for Node.js application development with [webpack](https://github.com/webpack/webpack).

+It based on sources of [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) and [webpack/hot/only-dev-server](https://github.com/webpack/webpack).
-Under hood it uses webpack and babel, so you can use all you need configurations in config files for babel and webpack.
+Under the hood it uses webpack and babel, so you can use all you need configurations in config files for babel and webpack.

 The most suitable use case for **Node Hot Loader** is hot-reloaded [express](http://expressjs.com/) application.
 Express application can contains API and frontend together, moreover frontend can use own HMR, e.g. [React](https://facebook.github.io/react/) with [React Hot Loader](https://github.com/gaearon/react-hot-loader).
 See how to setup React HMR with Express in [React Hot Loader docs](https://github.com/gaearon/react-hot-loader/tree/master/docs#starter-kit).
 Thus, both the frontend and the server will be hot-reloadable.

-**Node Hot Loader** support webpack config files with ES2015+ (through babel).
+**Node Hot Loader** supports webpack config files with ES2015+ (through babel).
 For using ES2015+ in webpack configuration you must provide .babelrc configuration file in project root directory.

 ## Requirements